Tokenization (data security): Concepts and origins

 The concept of tokenization, as adopted by the industry today, has existed since the first currency systems emerged centuries ago as a means to reduce risk in handling high value financial instruments by replacing them with surrogate equivalents.
 In the physical world, coin tokens have a long history of use replacing the financial instrument of minted coins and banknotes.
 In more recent history, subway tokens and casino chips found adoption for their respective systems to replace physical currency and cash handling risks such as theft.
-Exonumia, and scrip are terms synonymous with such tokens.
+Exonumia and scrip are terms synonymous with such tokens.

 In the digital world, similar substitution techniques have been used since the 1970s as a means to isolate real data elements from exposure to other data systems.
 In databases for example, surrogate key values have been used since 1976 to isolate data associated with the internal mechanisms of databases and their external equivalents for a variety of uses in data processing.
 More recently, these concepts have been extended to consider this isolation tactic to provide a security mechanism for the purposes of data protection.

 In the payment card industry, tokenization is one means of protecting sensitive cardholder data in order to comply with industry standards and government regulations.

-In 2001, TrustCommerce created the concept of Tokenization to protect sensitive payment data for a client, Classmates.com.
-It engaged Rob Caulfield, founder of TrustCommerce, because the risk of storing card holder data was too great if the systems were ever hacked.
-TrustCommerce developed TC Citadel®, with which customers could reference a token in place of card holder data and TrustCommerce would process a payment on the merchant's behalf.
-This billing application allowed clients to process recurring payments without the need to store cardholder payment information.
-Tokenization replaces the Primary Account Number (PAN) with randomly generated tokens.
-If intercepted, the data contains no cardholder information, rendering it useless to hackers.
-The PAN cannot be retrieved, even if the token and the systems it resides on are compromised, nor can the token be reverse engineered to arrive at the PAN.